MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Experiments

 \subsection{Dataset and Implementation Details}

-\mypar{Dataset.} We conduct experiments on the large-scale autonomous driving dataset: nuScenes \cite{caesar2020nuscenes}.
+\mypar{Dataset.} We conduct experiments on a large-scale autonomous driving dataset: nuScenes \cite{caesar2020nuscenes}.
 It contains 850 videos with 28,130 and 6,019 frames for training and validation, respectively.
 On each timestamp, six surrounding cameras collect high-resolution images as input.

-\mypar{Evaluation metrics.} Following prior work~\cite{li2022hdmapnet}, we compute the intersection-over-union (IoU) for HD-Map categories: divider, pedestrian crossing, and road boundaries.
-To highlight the challenge of predicting a scene-scale HD-Map, our evaluation adopts both a {\em short-range} setting~\cite{li2022hdmapnet} covering 60m $\times$ 30m and a new {\em long-range} setting covering 100m $\times$ 100m, which aligns with the common perception range in self-driving~\cite{dong2022SuperFusion, lue2023sst}.
+\mypar{Evaluation metrics.} Following prior work~\cite{li2022hdmapnet}, we compute the intersection-over-union (IoU) for HD map categories: divider, pedestrian crossing, and road boundaries.
+To highlight the challenge of predicting a scene-scale HD map, our evaluation adopts both a {\em short-range} setting~\cite{li2022hdmapnet} covering 60m $\times$ 30m and a new {\em long-range} setting covering 100m $\times$ 100m, which aligns with the common perception range in self-driving~\cite{dong2022SuperFusion, lue2023sst}.
 Without further mentioning, we conduct our ablation studies under the more challenging long-range setting.

-\mypar{Implementation details.} We follow the training and inference settings in Sec.~\ref{sec:train_and_inference} and discuss the details in Sec.~\ref{supsec:implementation} (Appendix).
+\mypar{Implementation details.} We follow the training and inference settings in Sec.~\ref{sec:train_and_inference} and discuss the details in Sec.~\ref{supsec:implementation} (Supplementary).
 We emphasize that \ourmodel is scalable to large volumes of offboard data.
 Within 15 minutes on a single A40 GPU, our Voxel-NeRF can optimize the 3D structure from each nuScenes sequence, which typically has over 1k images covering regions with an average length of $\sim$300m, less than 1 second per frame.
-In comparison, COLMAP~\cite{schoenberger2016sfm} may take several hours or even days.
+In comparison, the common multi-view stereo baseline of COLMAP~\cite{schoenberger2016sfm} may take several hours or even days.
+Notably, this is because COLMAP spent most of the time in feature matching, which is pairwise across frames and $\mathcal{O}(N^2)$ regarding the frame number $N$.
+In comparison, the time complexity of NeRF is $\mathcal{O}(N)$.
 Moreover, our uncertainty network is trained on the samples with $M=5$ adjacent frames to fit into our GPU memory, but it can jointly handle all the frames ($\sim$40) in a nuScenes sequence during the inference stage, as explained in Sec.~\ref{sec:train_and_inference}.